callumstew/ubuild-jekyll/index.md

     image: "/uploads/2020/04/01/scale-symp-anim.gif"
     alt_text: ''
   headline: How to participate
-  content: "<strong>How do you participate?</strong> <br>Download our app and spend
+  content: 'Download our app and spend a small amount of time reporting your current
-    a small amount of time reporting your current symptoms, how you are feeling, and let us know if you are diagnosed.<br><br>Optionally, you can also fill in more in-depth questionnaires every two weeks which will give us a much more indepth understanding of your mood.
+    symptoms, how you are feeling, and let us know if you are diagnosed.<br><br>Optionally, you can also fill in more in-depth questionnaires every two weeks which will give us a much more indepth understanding of your mood.
 You may also provide us with location data; how much you are able to move around and how much time you are spending at home may be important to understanding any impact on mental health.
     Your location data is very sensitive - only derived values, such as how much time is spent outside, linked to an anonymous ID will be available to analysts.<br><br>If you have a Fitbit device then we’d like you to wear it and provide us with a feed of your heart rate, activity step count and sleep.
-This may help us understand symptology and provide early warning signs, but is not a requirement for taking part!<br> "
+This may help us understand symptology and provide early warning signs, but is not a requirement for taking part!<br> '
 - template: content-feature
   block: feature-1
   media_alignment: Right